View Jonathan Frazier's Obituary on wnewsj.com and share memories

 Jonathan was a very simple man, with simple values.
 He loved being a wonderful husband and father, and has very strong family values.
 He loved being with his family, and especially loved his wife's cooking.

-He is survived by his wife, Mykayla (Frisco) Frazier, whom he married October 17, 2017 in Peebles, Ohio; children, Maverick Frazier, Maddix Frisco, Madalynn Frazier, and Marley Frazier; mother, Judith Sturgeon of Abbeville, South Carolina; father, Timothy and his wife Melissa Cooper-Frazier of Wilmington; siblings, Kristin Brooke Frazier, Joshua Richard Frazier, and Emily Eggleston, all of Wilmington; maternal grandmother, Esther (David) Survance of Indianapolis; paternal grandmother, Judy Frazier of Wilmington; great-grandmother, Betty Stokes of Sumter, South Carolina; and several aunts, uncles, and cousins.
+He is survived by his wife, Mykayla (Frisco) Frazier, whom he married October 17, 2017 in Peebles, Ohio; children, Maverick Frazier, Maddix Frisco, Madalynn Frazier, and Marley Frazier; mother, Judith Sturgeon of Abbeville, South Carolina; father, Timothy and his wife Melissa Cooper-Frazier of Wilmington; siblings, Kristin Brooke Frazier, Joshua Richard Frazier, and Emily Eggleston, all of Wilmington; maternal grandmother, Esther (David) Survance of Indianapolis; paternal grandmother, Judy Frazier of Wilmington; great-grandmother, Betty Stokes of Sumter, South Carolina; mother-in-law, Kelly Marcum of Cincinnati; father-in-law, Chris Frisco of Wilmington; and several aunts, uncles, and cousins.

 He is preceded in death by maternal grandfather, Willie A. Sturgeon III; and paternal grandfather, John W. Frazier.